anthonycarminati/chef_env_analytics/README.md

 - undeployment (undeploy.rb)
 - shutdown (shutdown.rb)

+The key functional requirements and software components of this cookbook are:

+- install/configure python and relevant packages via pip
+- install/configure relevant db drivers
+- install/configure AWS CodeDeploy Agent

 Requirements
 ------------
 TODO: List cookbook requirements.
 Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.